NSW Boat Licence Theory Only Course

-Is there any pre-course reading or exercises to complete prior to attending the course?+
+Is there any course learning resources or exercises to complete prior to attending the course?+

-Yes, we recommend all students complete some prior reading before completing the course.
-On completion of the enrolment process students are provided with links to a download area containing course pre-reading documentation and quiz.The course is structured to provide students with all the learning required to pass the boat licence knowledge test.
+Yes, we recommend all students complete some prior learning before completing the course.
+It will assist in preparing for the multiple-choice knowledge test.
+On completion of the enrolment process students are provided links to course learning resources containing course pre-reading documentation and quizzes.The course is also structured to provide students with all the learning required in order to pass the boat licence knowledge test assessment.